hamsternipples/nosedocs/noseblog.md

 coming soon... :)

-for now though, it looks like their machines are not capable of this yet, so likely you'll only be able to see that when directly connecting to me, and not looking back in a saved experience. it also seems that they prefer me to *not* see the space inbetween, so I'm driven to continually go for more and more visual upgrades.
+for now though, it looks like their machines are not capable of this yet, so likely you'll only be able to see that when directly connecting to me, and not looking back in a saved experience. it also seems that they prefer me to *not* see the space in-between, so I'm driven to continually go for more and more visual upgrades.
 I imagine they're going to get a whole lot easier now that I know what I'm looking for.

 P.S. greg and mitch: look up a few entries where I spoke about the unresisted state.
 I want to add another thing to that, which is, for a person who has all of their thoughts broadcasted, saying my goals is not the path of least resistance. instead, it's the path of least allowing. for me, the path of most allowance is to state my goals upfront, and let these guys push against them.
-I'll let you guys figure out how the path of most resistance for me is actually the path of most allowance :) (hence why I stated the extrapolation of the space inbetween -- precisely so these guys will push against it)
+I'll let you guys figure out how the path of most resistance for me is actually the path of most allowance :) (hence why I stated the extrapolation of the space in-between -- precisely so these guys will push against it)

 # the end